riyajuneja03-williams/comp_neuro_thesis/README.md

 5. All data & figures will be saved in the thesis directory

-Scripts that don't need to be run:
+**Scripts that don't need to be run**

 a. fig_create.py: helper function to create figures (don't need to run)

 b. logisi.py: helper function to detect bursts using LogISI method (don't need to run)

 c. maxinterval.py: helper function to detect bursts using MaxInterval method (don't need to run)

 d. poissonsurprise.py: helper function to detect bursts using poisson surprise method (don't need to run)

 e. synspiketrain.py: helper function to generate synthetic spike trains (don't need to run)

 f. stats.py: helper function to generate spike & burst statistics for spike train (don't need to run)

-VIRTUAL ENVIRONMENT
+**VIRTUAL ENVIRONMENT**

 Python version 3.10.7 was used for this repository.
 Follow the instructions at https://docs.python.org/3/library/venv.html to create the virtual environment on your machine.
 Then, install all the required dependencies/Python modules for this repository by running $ pip install -r requirements.txt